APPLY

 - Have a grade point average (GPA) that reflects strong academic ability;

-- For international applicants whose first language is not English, TOEFL score (Institutional Code 2926; Department Code 95) of 100 or higher or IELTS score of 7.5 or higher taken within the last two years.
+- For international applicants whose first language is not English, TOEFL score (Institutional Code D698) of 100 or higher, IELTS score of 7.5 or higher, or Duolingo English Test score of 135 or higher taken within the last two years.

 Application Deadline

-Select early application applicants who are not admitted to the program early may be considered in the regular application pool instead of being rejected.
-Online program applications will be accepted and considered after February 15th only if slots remain to be filled in the program.
+Select priority application applicants who are not admitted to the program early may be considered in the final application pool instead of being rejected.
+Applications will be accepted and considered after February 1st only if slots remain to be filled in the program.

 Application Components